thesadru/disnake/docs/migrating_to_async.rst

 Forced Keyword Arguments
 -------------------------

 Since 3.0+ of Python, we can now force questions to take in forced keyword arguments.
-A keyword argument is when you explicitly specify the name of the variable and assign to it, for example: ``foo(name='test')``.
+A keyword argument is when yo explicitly specify the name of the variable and assign to it, for example: ``foo(name='test')``.
 Due to this support, some functions in the library were changed to force things to take said keyword arguments.
-This is to reduce errors of knowing the argument order and the issues that could arise from them.
+This is to reduce errors of knowing the argument order and the issues that cold arise from them.

 The following parameters are now exclusively keyword arguments: